veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 All fats can be divided into these categories:

-* Trans fats
-  * "Good Trans Fats"
-  * "Bad Trans Fats"
 * Monounsaturated Fats
 * Polyunsaturated Fats
   * Omega 3
   * Omega 6
+* Trans fats
+  * "Good Trans Fats"
+  * "Bad Trans Fats"
 * Saturated Fats
   * "Good Saturated Fats"
   * "Bad Saturated Fats"

-## Trans fats

-### Good Trans Fats

-Good trans fats are those that are found in nature.
-Vaccenic Acid is a well known good trans fatty acid, found it human breast milk.

-Butter can have about 3% trans fat.
-This is good trans fat.

-### Bad Trans Fats

-Food processing companies make trans fats with a process called hydrogenation.
-They do this because it makes the food last longer.
-But it is not good for you.

-Companies are known to hide their trans fats from the nutrition label by rounding it amount down to 0 grams.
-The way to tell if there are any trans fats is by checking for the words "hydrogenated oil" or "partially hydrogenated oil" in the ingredients listing.

-The primary location you would find bad trans fats is in margarine, vegetable shortening, and any foods made with these products.
+Generally, trans fats and saturated fats are solid at room temperature, while monounsaturated fats and polyunsaturated fats are liquid at room temperature.

 ## Monounsaturated Fats